A glimpse at Applied Therapeutics Inc.'s potential climb to old highs - The Dwinnex

 Ratios:

-To gain a deeper understanding of APLT’s stock, we examine its different ratios.
-For the most recent quarter (mrq), Quick Ratio is recorded 1.50 and its Current Ratio is at 1.50.
+For a deeper understanding of Applied Therapeutics Inc.’s stock, let’s take a closer look at its various ratios.
+For the most recent quarter (mrq), Quick Ratio is recorded 1.20 and its Current Ratio is at 1.20.
 In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 0.00.

 Upgrades & Downgrades